congagen/envau/README.md

 # ENVAU

-ENVAU name is an iOS app that enables composition and playback of positional soundscapes
+ENVAU name is a iOS app that enables composition and playback of positional soundscapes

 Website: https://abstraqata.com/envau